...

 The following are the best practices for food temperature monitoring to avoid the above symptoms:

-• Use a food thermometer as part of food temperature monitoring routine.
+• Use a food thermometer as part of a food temperature monitoring routine.
 Every food business should ha

-• After inserting the thermometer probe into the food, wait for the temperature to stabilize before you remove it.
+• After inserting the thermometer probe into the food, please wait for the temperature to stabilise before you remove it.
 This step will ensure that you have the most accurate food temperature reading.
 Also, it is best to measure different parts of the food, especially when dealing with larger pieces of meat.

 Key Takeaway